Every adopted person deserves access to the truth… because it’s their truth.

 Clearly, times have changed, and society knows better now (or at least we should!)
 Illegitimacy is no longer a lasting social stigma.
 Open adoption research has documented the importance of enabling children being adopted to grow up knowing their origins.
-At Abrazo, we believe that the healthiest families are those with the least secrets, and we rely on the legally-contracted promises of our adoptive families to raise their children with knowledge of and access to their birthfamilies–from Day One, onwards.
+At Abrazo, we believe that the healthiest families are those without secrets, and we rely on the legally-contracted promises of our adoptive families to raise their children with knowledge of and access to their birthfamilies–from Day One, onwards.

 There are currently 10 states that recognize an adopted persons basic right to obtain their own original birth certificate without restrictions.
 Texas is not one of them… yet.

 Current Texas law creates different classes of adoptees, some with more rights than others.
 Yet all Texas adoptees are denied a right all other Texans have: to have their own original birth certificate and to know their full Texas heritage.